matamory/ai110-module1tinker-playlistchaos-starter/README.md

+## TF Task

+In this assignment, students will be practicing how to debug AI generated code while also using AI to help guide them within the IDE when making adjustments.
+Given that this is the first assignment, I believe students will likely struggle the most with setup and getting used to Copilot.
+I personally had some trouble configuring venv but this also might have been because I am working on a mac.
+The AI will be misleading if they specifically ask it to identify the issues in the code without testing out the functionality themselves first.
+If students correctly take the time to locate potential bugs themselves, then AI copilot does a better job during the AI Debugging Collaboration section.
+One way I would guide the student without giving the answer would be to check-in and ensure they have considered the asked themselves all the questions that are included in the module.
+I think it might be tempting to overlook some of the checkpoints at times, but overall they do a good job at reframing how students should be approaching the current problem.

 # Playlist Chaos

 Your AI assistant tried to build a smart playlist generator.
 The app runs, but some of the behavior is unpredictable.
 Your task is to explore the app, investigate the code, and use an AI assistant to debug and improve it.